monica-r56/ai-school-dropouts-chatbot/README.md

 3️⃣ **Interactive Learning**
    - Users can **ask questions** from their preferred subjects,lesson for their grade syllabus
+   - All the school education books of every subjects are **uploaded as PDF/local database to fetch the education content**
    - The chatbot fetches **relevant educational content/answers and provides in Tamil**